 Monopoly – The atypical real estate board game that now has multiple digital versions to learn about income, investments, and dealing with elements of “chance.”

 EVE Online – A massive multiplayer online game that includes exploring, manufacturing, trading, pirating, combat and has such a large emphasis on wealth that the game developers actually employ an economist.

 The next time you have money in your wallet, I want you to do me a favor.
-Before you spend it, ask yourself if you invested as much time in what to do with it as you do with your gaming decisions.
+Before you spend it, ask yourself if you invested as much time in what to do with it as with your gaming decisions.

 Kylven Ross is the owner and primary contributor of theFIway.com.
 He has been married for 17 years and is father to a son and daughter living in New England.
 Professional accomplishments include a bachelor’s degree and industry certifications in the cyber sector.
 He has spent the last 18 years working in the U.S. Defense Industry and as a Military Police Officer.